-Comparing Revit to AutoCAD
+Comparing Revit to AutoCAD in 2023

 The advent of CAD (computer-aided drafting) software led to many new terms being used all over the world.
 For example, it’s not uncommon for people to confuse Revit and AutoCAD since they don’t know the difference between BIM and CAD in the first place.
 However, the truth is that AutoCAD and Revit are quite different from each other.